NajiAntoun/DataCleansing/CodeBook.md

 ## Tidy Set

 ### Description
-the tidy set is an average-based aggregation by activity and subject of all mean and standard deviation measures available in the source.
+the tidy set is an average-based aggregation by activity and subject of all mean and standard deviation measures available in the test and train source data set.

 * **Filename** : _TidyData.txt_
 * **Header** : _yes_